Cal Poly Pomona College of Engineering

-The Cal Poly Pomona College of Engineering is the engineering college at California State Polytechnic University, Pomona (Cal Poly Pomona or Cal Poly) located in Pomona, California, United States.
-Known for its "learn by doing" philosophy, the college's motto, coined by Dean Mahyar A. Amouzegar in 2012, is: "Learn by Doing: Making Imagination Real".
-Cal Poly has one of the "most recognized engineering programs in the country" and, with nearly 6,000 students (as of 2019), it is also the largest engineering college in Southern California, the second largest college of engineering in the California State University system, and the seventeenth largest engineering college in the United States.
-In the 2024 U.S. News & World Reports "America's Best Colleges" edition, the College of Engineering is ranked 9th overall (tied with Cooper Union) out of 210 public and private undergraduate engineering schools in the U.S. where doctorates are not offered.
+The Cal Poly Pomona College of Engineering is the engineering college at California State Polytechnic University, Pomona (Cal Poly Pomona) in Pomona, California, United States.
+Known for its "learn by doing" philosophy, the college's motto, coined by Dean Mahyar A. Amouzegar in 2012, is "Learn by Doing: Making Imagination Real".
+The college enrolls more than 6,000 undergraduate and graduate students, making it one of the largest engineering colleges in the United States—the 23rd largest in the country, according to the college.
+As of 2019, it was the largest engineering college in Southern California and the second largest in the California State University system.

-The College of Engineering at Cal Poly Pomona is among the most selective engineering colleges in the nation.
-For fall 2018, the college admitted 45.3 percent of its total freshmen applicants who held an average unweighted GPA of 3.74 (out of 4.00) and SATs of 1249 (out of 1600).
+In the 2026 edition of U.S. News & World Reports "Best Colleges" rankings, the College of Engineering tied for ninth among undergraduate engineering programs at schools where a doctorate is not offered, its fourth consecutive year in the top ten.
+In the American Society for Engineering Education's data covering 2022, the college's civil engineering program awarded more bachelor's degrees than any other institution in the United States.
+Freshman admission to the college's majors is determined through the university's multifactor admission model, which does not consider SAT or ACT scores, and several of its majors—aerospace, civil, computer, electrical, and mechanical engineering—are designated impacted (enrollment-limited), with admission thresholds well above the university baseline.